datalad-handbook/book/docs/intro/executive_summary.rst

 Datasets can contain other datasets (subdatasets), nested arbitrarily deep.
 Each dataset has an independent revision history, but can be registered in higher-level datasets.
-This allows to combine datasets and to perform commands recursively across a hierarchy of datasets and is the basis for advanced provenance capture abilities.
+This allows to combine datasets and to perform commands recursively across a hierarchy of datasets, and it is the basis for advanced provenance capture abilities.

 .. figure:: ../artwork/src/linkage_subds.svg
    :alt: Dataset nesting